Deshastha Brahmin: Demographics

 The valleys of the Krishna and Godavari rivers, and the plateaus of the Western Ghats (Sahyadri hills), are collectively called the Desha – the original home of the Deshastha Brahmins.

 Brahmins constitute 8-10% of the total population of Maharashtra.
-Almost 60 percent (three-fifth) of the Maharashtrian Brahmins are Deshastha Brahmins.
+Almost 60 per cent (three-fifth) of the Maharashtrian Brahmins are Deshastha Brahmins.
 In North Karnataka, especially in the districts of Vijayapura, Dharwad and Belagavi Deshasthas were about 2.5% of the total population in the 1960s.
 Earlier this region was known as "Bombay-Karnataka region".
 The Illustrated Weekly of India says, The exact percentage of population belonging to Deshastha community is very difficult to find out since they are spread throughout the Deccan.

 The Deshastha Brahmins are equally distributed all through the state of Maharashtra, ranging from villages to urban areas.
 In Karnataka, the Deshastha Brahmins are mostly concentrated in the districts of Bijapur, Dharwad, Kalaburagi, Belagavi, Bidar, Raichur, Bellary, Uttara Kannada, and Shivamogga.

 Deshasthas also settled outside Maharashtra and Karnataka, such as in the cities of Indore in Madhya Pradesh and those of Chennai and Thanjavur in Tamil Nadu, which were a part of or were influenced by the Maratha Empire.
 The Deshastha Brahmins of Vadodara in Gujarat are immigrants who came from the Deccan for state service.
 In Andhra Pradesh, the Deshastha Brahmins have settled in various parts, particularly in the cities of Anantapur, Kurnool, Tirupati, Cuddapah, Hyderabad (which is now part of Telangana).
 In Coastal Andhra, Deshastha Brahmins settled in Nellore district, Krishna district and Guntur district.
 In Telangana, Deshastha Brahmins are distributed throughout all the districts of the state.
 The Deshastha families who migrated to Telugu states completely adapted themselves to the Telugu ways, especially in food.

 The military settlers (of Thanjavur) included Brahmins of different sub-castes and by reason of their isolation from their distant home, the sub-divisions which separated these castes in their mother-country were forgotten, and they were all welded together under the common name of Deshasthas.
 Today's Marathi speaking population in Tanjore are descendants of these Marathi speaking people.
 The isolation from their homeland has almost made them culturally and linguistically alien to Brahmins in Maharashtra.
 The early British rulers considered Deshastha from the south to be a distinct community and heavily recruited them in administrative service in the present-day areas of Northern Karnataka after the fall of Peshwa rule in these areas in preference to Deshastha and other Brahmins from Desh.